-- Cook the rice until al dente or desired texture.
+- Stir, stir, stir constantly as you add the broth.
+That’s the key to creaminess.
 Sometimes, it takes one less or one more cup of broth.
 Taste for doneness as you go.

 Butternut Squash Risotto

-- 2 ½ cups butternut squash, cut into 1 inch cubes
+- 3 cups diced butternut squash - peeled and cut into ½ inch cubes

 - Salt and pepper to taste